durdure/wireframing/README.md

 In summary, wireframing is a vital practice in software development that guides the design process, facilitates communication among team members, and ultimately leads to a more user-centric final product.

+## Real-World Scenario: Usability Issues Identified Through Wireframing

+### Scenario Overview
+In the development of a mobile banking application, the design team utilized wireframing to map out the user interface and user experience.
+During the wireframing phase, they created low-fidelity prototypes to visualize the layout and functionality of key screens, including the login and account overview pages.

+### Identified Usability Issues
+1. **Login Screen Complexity:** The initial wireframe presented a login screen that required users to enter both their username and password on the same page, which was cluttered with additional options like "Forgot Password?" and "Sign Up."

+2. **Account Overview Clarity:** The account overview page displayed multiple account balances and transaction histories in a dense format, making it difficult for users to quickly grasp their financial status.

+### Resolution
+To address these issues, the team implemented the following changes:

+- **Simplified Login Process:** The login screen was redesigned to present a clean, minimal interface.
+The "Forgot Password?" and "Sign Up" options were moved to a secondary screen accessible via a clear, unobtrusive link.
+This streamlined the login process, reducing cognitive load for users.

+- **Enhanced Account Overview Layout:** The account overview page was restructured to utilize cards for each account, clearly displaying balances and recent transactions.
+This visual separation allowed users to quickly scan their accounts and access detailed information with ease.

+### Impact on the Final Product
+These adjustments led to significant improvements in usability.
+User testing conducted after the revisions indicated that users found the login process more intuitive and experienced less frustration when accessing their accounts.
+The enhanced account overview layout resulted in a more positive user experience, with users reporting increased confidence in managing their finances through the app.

+### Conclusion
+This scenario highlights the vital role of wireframing in uncovering potential usability issues before the development phase.
+By providing a visual framework for the user experience, wireframes enable teams to identify and resolve problems early on, ensuring a user-friendly final product.
+Wireframing not only aids in effective communication among team members but also emphasizes user needs, leading to designs that enhance usability and overall satisfaction.